Ocotillo Trails Family Dentistry

 FAQs About Cosmetic Dentistry

 Cosmetic dentistry procedures like professional teeth whitening, bonding and porcelain veneers have grown by as much as 200% in the cosmetic dentistrypast decade, according to survey data from the American Academy of Cosmetic Dentistry (AACD).
 Whether you are interested in a whiter smile or fixing a few chips or gaps between your teeth, there are a number of procedures available to help you get a brighter and healthier smile at any age.
 The dentists at Ocotillo Trails Family Dentistry in Sun Tan Valley, AZ and serving Queen Creek, Dr. Matthew Roper, Dr. Nathan McLaws and Dr. Matthew Scheerhorn, offer a number of solutions for the most common cosmetic dental problems.
 Q: What is a Cosmetic Dentist?
 A: Cosmetic dentists can perform preventive and restorative dental care like dental exams, professional teeth cleanings, filling cavities, root canal therapy, and tooth extractions.
 Cosmetic dentists also offer aesthetic dental treatments like teeth whitening, porcelain veneers, cosmetic bonding and crowns.
 Q: When Should I Get a Cosmetic Dental Procedure?
 A: Cosmetic dentistry procedures address a range of dental problems, from stained and discolored to cracked, severely decayed, and even missing teeth.
 Some procedures are purely cosmetic, while others help to strengthen your teeth and improve your oral health while also making your smile look better.
 Discuss your options with your dentist to find the best option for you.
-You may like: Electric vs. Traditional Toothbrush Q: How Long Does a Cosmetic Dentistry Restoration Last?
+Q: How Long Does a Cosmetic Dentistry Restoration Last?
 A: It depends on the type of procedure you choose.
 Porcelain veneers can last up to a decade and often longer, dental implants are designed to be a permanent replacement after tooth loss.
 The best way to preserve your oral health and any cosmetic improvements is to practice good oral hygiene habits, eat a healthy diet, avoid smoking, and see your dentist for preventive care at least once a year.
 Q: What are the Most Common Cosmetic Dental Procedures?
 A: The most common procedures include: Professional teeth whitening Porcelain veneers Cosmetic bonding Enamel (tooth colored) fillings Crowns and bridges Inlays/Onlays Dental implants Invisalign clear aligner trays Find a Cosmetic Dentist in Queen Creek, AZ You don’t have to wait for something to go wrong to make an appointment to see your dentist.
 The American Dental Association (ADA) recommends going to the dentist every six months to a year for a check up and professional dental cleaning to help prevent the onset of tooth decay and gum disease.
 For more information, contact Ocotillo Trails Family Dentistry in Sun Tan Valley, AZ by calling 480-457-1977 to schedule an appointment with a dentist today.
-You may like: Can Dental Procedures be Restored?

 Cosmetic Dentistry Services and Treatments Offered at Our Practice